An Herbalist’s Salary and Career Opportunities

 • Medicinal seed company

-• Herbal CSA that specializes in fresh herbs, wild foods, and homegrown or locally wildcrafted medicinal products (internal and external preparations)
+• Herbal CSA specializing in fresh herbs, wild foods, and homegrown or locally wildcrafted medicinal products (internal and external preparations)

-• Herbal CSA that specializes in homegrown body care products, including homegrown herbs used to make hydrosols, infused oils, etc.
+• Herbal CSA with a focus on homegrown body care products, including homegrown herbs used to make hydrosols, infused oils, etc.

 • Wildcrafter (wholesale, to brokers, or for an herbal products business)